Category Archives: Uncategorized

 Getting the balance closer to the optimum for any given meal may be as simple as adding some fruit at the end of the meal or a big salad at the start.

-Be on the look out for ways to replace an acidifying food with an alkalizing alternative.
+Be on the lookout for ways to replace an acidifying food with an alkalizing alternative.
 Opt for an open sandwich for your lunch or ditch the bread altogether and just have the salad.
 Use carrot sticks for your dip rather than crackers.
 You get the idea.

 Unless you are eating only fruit and vegetables there will never be a problem getting enough acidifying foods, it will always be the alkalizing foods you need to consciously include.
 Your body will love you for doing so.